niklaas/port-builder/Readme.md

 # Terraform's hiccups

-- terraform-providers/terraform-provider-aws#22 : Instances cannot be
-  stopped, they can only be *terminated*.

-  At the moment, every time the skeleton is used, a new instances is created i.e., already created jails, options, packages et cetera are lost.
-It would be great if, instead of being terminated, the build machine could be stopped as long as it is not in use, thus not costing money.
-However, when stopping (instead of terminating) a machine no data is lost.
-When there is need for an upgrade, it could be started and the already built jails were already at hand.

-  I started to work around this with reusing a permanent EBS drive but have not succeeded yet (see branch ftr/perm-ebs).
-This would save a lot of time and computing power.

 - hashicrop/terraform#13423 : Too many SSH connection attempts result in huge disk usage (at least for me)

-# Planned Features

-- [ ] Provision HTTP server (probably www/thttpd) to monitor build process
-- [ ] Download already built packages from S3 to prevent rebuilding them
-- [ ] Reuse already built jails

 [1]: https://github.com/freebsd/poudriere